ancilcrayton/dssg-chile-dt/README.md

 # Improving Workplace Safety through Proactive Inspections

 This repository is a copy of the project I participated in as a Data Science Fellow in the [Data Science for Social Good Fellowship](https://dssg.uchicago.edu/) at the University of Chicago.
-To keep track of recent updates by the University of Chicago's Center for Data Science and Public Policy, see [here](https://github.com/dssg/chile-dt-public).
+To keep track of recent updates on this project and to see the official project repo by the University of Chicago's Center for Data Science and Public Policy, see [here](https://github.com/dssg/chile-dt-public).

 Team: Ancil Crayton, Sonia Mendizabal, Emma Remy, Surabhi Trivedi, Mirian Lima (Project Manager), Joe Walsh (Technical Mentor)